Easy Ways to Ramp Up Summer Learning

 On April 30, two different summer school initiatives shared stories of how they included the development of teachers and instructional coaches as core objectives of the program.
 If this idea intrigues you, check out the archive for the web event Sharing Our Practices: Developing Literacy Teaching and Learning in the "Off-Season."
 You may also be interested in following the Extending Learning Experiences for Early Career group on the Exchange, where the design team is wrestling publicly with how to make the most of this unique opportunity.

 Whether you’re working on developing new standards-aligned activities, working to better integrate technology into the classroom in meaningful ways, or trying out new strategies and models like project-based learning or Socratic seminars, the summer months provide the flexibility to try new things, and summer school or enrichment activities provide a pool of students who would benefit from the extended learning time.
+This article (pdf) from the National Council of Teachers of English provides an additional example of this type of summer learning experience.

 Ramp up the impact of summer professional reading.
 Are you planning to catch up on those professional books and journals you’ve been meaning to read?
 Rather than going it alone, why not enlist some like-minded colleagues to join you?
 If you’ve been part of a book club, you know the joy and energy that comes from discussing the book with friends.
 Sometimes, protocols can help to structure and enrich the conversation.
 I’m a big fan of the Four A Text Protocol that asks readers to consider assumptions, agreements, arguments, and aspirations.